bonilab/malariaibm-spatial-Rwanda-561H/README.md

 # Overview

-This repository contains a frozen snapshot of the source code and intermediary files to accompany the manuscript by Zupko et al., which is currently in preperation.
-Due to the size of the intermedary data (285 MB, compressed) this repsitory uses [Git Large File Storage](https://git-lfs.github.com/) and may be limited in terms of bandwidth as a result.
-All studies run by the simuation use YAML files (in Studies) to provide the configuration and ASC files (in `Data/GIS`) for spaital data.
+This repository contains a frozen snapshot of the source code and intermediary files to accompany the manuscript by Zupko et al., which is currently in preparation.
+Due to the size of the intermediary data (486 MB, compressed) this repository uses [Git Large File Storage](https://git-lfs.github.com/) and may be limited in terms of bandwidth as a result.
+All studies run by the simulation use YAML files (in Studies) to provide the configuration and ASC files (in `Data/GIS`) for spatial data.

-Due to the complex nature of the simuation, [primary living documentation](https://github.com/rjzupkoii/PSU-CIDD-Malaria-Simulation) to build and run the simuation is hosted with the repository that contains active development.
-The version 4.1.1 code base was used to run the replicates used in manuscript revisions.
+Due to the complex nature of the simulation, [primary living documentation](https://github.com/rjzupkoii/PSU-CIDD-Malaria-Simulation) to build and run the simulation is hosted with the repository that contains active development.
+The version 4.1.1 code base was used to run the replicates used for the primary study replicates and version 4.1.2 was used to run the compliance study replicates.

 ---

 ## Organization

-Contents of the `Study` directory are organized in the following fashion:
+Contents of the `Study` directory are organized in the following fashion for the primary studies of the manuscript:

 | Type | Study Name | Filename |
 | --- | --- | --- |